mayouni/stzlib/libraries/stzlib/doc/narrations/stz-code-readability-writability-narration.md

 ## Conclusion

-Softanza is more than just a library—it's a paradigm shift.
-By treating code as a form of *communication*, it bridges the gap between human language and programming logic.
-Developers are no longer bound by rigid syntactical rules but are empowered to express their logic as naturally as they would in real-life conversation.
+Readability and writability are often seen as *conflicting* goals in programming.
+Softanza’s approach challenges that notion, and demonstrates that they can indeed work together *harmoniously*.
+Developers are no longer constrained by rigid syntactical rules; instead, they are empowered to express their logic as naturally as they would in real-life conversation, achieving both clarity and efficiency in their code.